All measures, including GRAP, to be taken for controlling pollution: Delhi Environment Minister | Science-Environment

 He was speaking at an event at the Chandgi Ram Akhara where all the MLAs had gathered to raise awareness about the ''Red Light On, Gaadi Off'' campaign.

-The minister said they will be holding a meeting with the SDMs and scientists of Delhi Pollution Control Committee (DPCC) on Friday to discuss how we can make this a widespread campaign.
+The minister said they will be holding a meeting with the SDMs and scientists of the Delhi Pollution Control Committee (DPCC) on Friday to discuss how to make this a wider campaign.

+''This campaign will be taken ahead to the Mohalla level.
+In the meeting tomorrow, based on the decision taken, we will take up the scale of the campaign to a higher level,'' he added.

+Rai said BJP MLAs were also invited to be part of the event.

+''Aam Aadmi Party MLAs are present here, but MLAs of other parties have not come.
+Information about the event was given to all of them.
+The government is emphasizing on public participation and is running other campaigns, including the anti-dust campaign.
+Increasing the participation of people in this fight will reduce their share in pollution as well,'' the minister said.

 When questioned about the implementation of GRAP to control pollution, he said, ''The pollution due to stubble burning cannot be controlled by implementing GRAP.
 We had urged the Centre and states to spray PUSA bio-decomposer (a microbial solution that can turn stubble into manure in 15 to 20 days) to prevent stubble burning.
 If it was sprayed responsibly, farmers would not have had to indulge in stubble burning.''
-Stating that the government is working on controlling pollution inside the national capital, Rai said they are working to control dust pollution and vehicular pollution.
+Rai said the government is also working to control dust pollution and vehicular pollution.

 ''If the need arises, we will bring in GRAP.
 Whatever needs to be done, we will do to control pollution in Delhi.
 But I pray to the Centre with folded hands to work towards stopping stubble burning.
-Otherwise, despite the efforts of Delhiites to control pollution, they will have to face it due to stubble burning,'' he said.
+Otherwise, despite the efforts of Delhiites, they will have to face pollution due to stubble burning,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)